CSC 611. Computer Architecture. (3 h)

 CSC 779.
 Topics in Artificial Intelligence.
 (3 h)

-Advanced topics in artifical intelligence.
+Advanced topics in artificial intelligence.
 Individual projects are assigned.
 P-CSC 671.

 CSC 781.
 Computer Science Seminar.
 (0 h)